0xForest/FlippyBird/README.md

 - Run `ufbt` to build app or `ufbt launch` to build and launch the app on a connected flipper.
 - Built binary will be created as `/FlipperBird/dist/flippy_bird.fap`

-## Installing
+## Installing:
 - Copy `/FlipperBird/dist/flippy_bird.fap` to your Flipper's SD Card.
 - Run by selecting plugin from Games menu.

 ![Install](install.gif "Install")
 ![Run](run.gif "Run")

-## Troubleshooting.
+## Troubleshooting:
 - If anything goes wrong, the flipper can be reset by holding the `left arrow` and `back` keys together.

-Credits:
+## Credits:

-[DroomOne](https://github.com/DroomOne/Flipper-Plugin-Tutorial) For the Flipper plugin tutorial and OG flappy code.
+[DroomOne]: (https://github.com/DroomOne/Flipper-Plugin-Tutorial) For the Flipper plugin tutorial and OG flappy code.

-[xMasterx](https://github.com/xMasterX/all-the-plugins/tree/dev/base_pack/flappy_bird) For the newer flappy code that builds on newer firmware.
+[xMasterx]: (https://github.com/xMasterX/all-the-plugins/tree/dev/base_pack/flappy_bird) For the newer flappy code that builds on newer firmware.

-[Codeallnight](https://github.com/jamisonderek/flipper-zero-tutorials/tree/main/ui/skeleton_app) Skeleton UI app and all the teachings to make this work.
+[Codeallnight]: (https://github.com/jamisonderek/flipper-zero-tutorials/tree/main/ui/skeleton_app) Skeleton UI app and all the teachings to make this work.

-You! - For exploring the internet and landing here. :)
+You! : For exploring the internet and landing here. :)